epfl-ada/ada-2024-project-abracadabra/README.md

 ## Research questions

-- How can we define and classify beer controversiality, and which numerical attributes best predict it?
-Can we use the textual review to enhance our classification?
+- How can we define and classify beer controversiality?
+- Can we use the textual review to enhance our classification?
-- Are there features explaining controversiality, and do they depend on the beer itself?
+- Are there features explaining controversiality?

 ## Methods